sparkhoom/sparkhoom.github.io/_posts/2014-12-16-near-the-end-of-year.md

 It is only 60 days left to new year.
 Time really flies!

-I have come back home and join the start-up company for almost half of year.
+I have come back home and the done start-up business work for almost half of year.
-I learn a lot from the experience trying to build a businesss with my college friends.
+I learn a lot from trying to build a businesss with my college friends.
+It  is totally different between earning money on your own and just getting paid from other company.

-Right now, we only focus on building the most professoinal Win8 forum in China, providing the sophisticating Win8 tablet usage essay to our readers.
+Right now, [we](<http://www.weipaifan.com>) only focus on building the most professoinal Win8 forum in China, providing the sophisticating Win8 tablet usage essay to our readers.

 ##My two goal to the end of the year